MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/sqlrutils/how-to-create-a-stored-procedure-from-r.md

 # Convert R code to a stored procedure using sqlrutils

-This article describes the steps for converting your R code to run as a T-SQL stored procedure.
-For best possible results, your code might need to be modified somewhat, to ensure that all inputs can be parameterized.
+This article describes the steps for using the **sqlrutils** package to convert your R code to run as a T-SQL stored procedure.
+For best possible results, your code might need to be modified somewhat to ensure that all inputs can be parameterized.

 ## <a name="bkmk_rewrite"></a>Step 1.
 Rewrite R Script